top of page

 The term Culture of Care originates from the Anglo-Saxon area of nursing and medicine.
 A CoC stands for all jointly developed values and patterns of an organisation and reflects the quality of the care they provide.
 Conducting animal experiments or the public stigmatization of animal research as cruel and dirty can lead to individual psychological stress and ethical conflict situations in all professional groups (see also: versuchstierkunde kompakt).

 Safeguarding the wellbeing of the person to be cared for and equally the wellbeing of the person providing care (staff wellbeing) have the same priority in a CoC.
-Hence, if we agree to use animals for research in principle, our scientific community must commit to promote animal wellbeing, staff wellbeing, ensure research quality and transparency with the upmost priority.
-In consequence, a postive culture of care in animal research implements the well-known 3R principles (Replacement/Reduction/Refinement) and three further principles: Reproducibility and the two main elements Responsibility and Respect.
-With such a defined code of ethics, we will responsibly implement our own as well as legal and social requirements for animal wellbeing and at the same time we fulfil our responsibility towards employee wellbeing.
+Hence, if we agree to use animals for research in principle, our scientific community must commit to promote animal wellbeing, staff wellbeing, ensure research quality and transparency (communication) with the upmost priority.
+With this mindset and its practical implementation, we establish an ethical standard for well-being and excellent research.
+In doing so, we carry responsibility for both animals and humans.
+Guided by this principle, we can meet our requirements for animal welfare and research – and continuously adapt them.

 References: